amakelov/mandala/README.md

 **Performance**
 - [ ] improve performance of the in-memory cache
 - [ ] improve performance of `ComputationFrame` operations

-# Testimonials

-> "`mandala` addresses a core challenge in my notebook workflow: being able to
-> explore data with code, without having to worry about losing the results of
-> expensive calculations." - *Adam Jermyn, Member of Technical Staff, Anthropic*

 # Galaxybrained vision
 Aspirationally, `mandala` is about much more than ML experiment tracking.
 The